z3nz/my-jsql/README.md

 ```

 ### .i(data)
-Pass an object of the data you want to insert, with the keys being the table columns.
+Pass an object of the data you want to `INSERT`, with the keys being the table columns.

 ```javascript
 // INSERT INTO users (first, last, email) VALUES ('John', 'Doe', 'email@email.com')